CIMR-Algos/SoilMoisture_ATBD/book/baseline_algorithm_definition.md

 ##### Output data

 The model outputs include key parameters such as soil moisture and vegetation optical depth at a coarse and an enhanced resolution.
-The output data is presented in a 9 km EASE 2.0 grid.
-Additional information like brightness temperature, geographical data, albedo, and various flags supplement these outputs.
+The output data is presented in a 9 km EASE2 grid.
+Additional information like brightness temperature, geographical data, albedo, and data flags supplement these outputs.
+Data flags enable users to examine (a) the surface conditions of a grid cell, (b) the potential impact of RFI, and (c) the quality of soil moisture estimate when retrieval is attempted.

 More details can be found in [IODD](algorithm_input_output_data_definition.md).

 <!--
 ##### Auxiliary data